wp-plugins/flyzoo/readme.txt

 ####Live Support Chat####

-**Live support chat** has proven itself essential to increase conversions and sales.
+**Live support chat** is essential to increase conversions and sales.

 See where visitors came from and what page they are on, chat with potential customers and increase sales!

 The most important insights are available at a glance: